Kee-Wang/PyPES/README.md

 # PyPES Tutorial
 * An interactive Jupyter Notebook tutorial is available in `test_configs` directory.
+* You need to install Jupyter to use this feature.
+* If you have already installed all dependcies use Anaconda3, then just go to root directory and type

+        `jupyer notebook`

 # Dependency requirement

 Those are the dependencies that reqired to fully functionalize PyPES.